daryamakavchik/kupipodariday-deploy/README.md

 158.160.16.44

 ## Description
 "KupiPodariDay Deploy" is a portfolio project created as an assignment for [Yandex.Practicum](https://practicum.yandex.com/web/ "Web Development Program").
-It is a wishlist service, where registered users can pick a kind of gift they'd like to receive, as well as chip in for others, indicating the amount they're willing to spend.
+It is a wishlist service, where registered users can pick a kind of gift they would like to receive, as well as chip in for others, indicating the amount they're willing to spend.

 [Frontend part provided by Yandex](https://github.com/daryamakavchik/mesto-project-pair)
 </br>